 Sri Lanka is well known for its diversity with over 22 numerically small communities and majority communities such as Sinhalese, Tamils and Muslims.
 Burgher community is one of the numerically small communities.
 Large proportions of the Burghers do live in the Batticaloa District and a small proportion live both in Trincomalee and Ampara District.
 At the same time there are Portuguese Burghers living in all parts of the country in small numbers.

-Filed under British colonialism, ethnicity, Left politics, legal issues, life stories, LTTE, nationalism, politIcal discourse, Portuguese in Indian Ocean, power politics, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, world events & processes
+Filed under communal relations, cultural transmission, economic processes, ethnicity, heritage, historical interpretation, Indian traditions, landscape wondrous, life stories, politIcal discourse, Portuguese in Indian Ocean, power politics, self-reflexivity, sri lankan society, tolerance, travelogue, unusual people, working class conditions, world events & processes

 This article is inspired by Fabian Schokman of Moratuwa whose questioning comment led to a brief exchange involving Eardley Lieversz and myself.
 I will place these exchanges first before proceeding to address the context and implications of the article on “Goyigama Lansiyās” written by a retired Sinhala police officer of senor rank.

 This essay was obviously penned in light-hearted spirit.
 But, in conveying ethnographic tales of past times in genial tones, the account reveals questionable ‘seams,’ i.e. strands, within the socio-political order.
 Readers are advised to absorb the essay “The Goyigama Lansiyaas” as an initial measure …. before proceeding to the exchanges and the arguments below.